-3.1 A key objective of these Guidelines is to establish regulatory accounts that are fully consistent with the regulatory framework established by our PR08 determination.
-The key elements of this regulatory framework that are relevant to the regulatory accounts, and resulting regulatory accounting policies, are set out in this chapter.
+3.1 A key objective of these guidelines is to establish regulatory financial statements that are fully consistent with the regulatory framework established by our PR08 determination.
+The key elements of this regulatory framework that are relevant to the regulatory financial statements, and resulting regulatory accounting policies, are set out in this Chapter.